Eskimo kiss: In other cultures

 Other peoples use similar greeting practices, notably the Māori of New Zealand and Hawaiians, who practice the hongi and honi greetings, respectively.
-Mongolian nomads of the Gobi Desert have a similar practice, as do certain Southeast Asian cultures, such as Bengalis, Khmer people, Lao people, Thai people, Vietnamese people, Timor, Savu people, Sumba people and Iban people.
-Nose kissing is also employed as a traditional greeting by Arab tribesmen when greeting members of the same tribe.
-It is also popular in Arabian tribes in southern part of Iran, such as the Bushehr Province.
+Mongolian nomads of the Gobi Desert have a similar practice, as do certain Southeast Asian cultures, such as the Bengalis, Khmer people, Lao people, Thai people, Vietnamese people, Timor, Savu people, Sumba people and Iban people.
+Nose kissing is also employed as a traditional greeting by Arabs in a number of regions in the Gulf countries and Yemen.